aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_column-procedures-and-functions/gmp_column_settype.rst

     GMP::Column::SetType(
-         GMP,            ! (input) a generated mathematical program column,         ! (input) a scalar reference or column number type            ! (input) a element in AllColumnTypes )
+         GMP,            ! (input) a generated mathematical program column,         ! (input) a scalar reference or column number type            ! (input) an element in AllColumnTypes )

 Arguments